hieuvp/learning-monitoring/prometheus-introduction/README.md

 ### Other Components

-- Targets are discovered via service discovery or static configuration.

 - The main **Prometheus Server** which scrapes and stores time series data.
 - **Client Libraries** for instrumenting application code.
 - Special-purpose **Exporters** for services like HAProxy, StatsD, Graphite, etc.

-- Prometheus and most of its components are written in Go, making them easy to build and deploy as static binaries.

 ## References